 Another standout feature on the DS920+ is the eSATA port.
 The NAS comes with four drive bays, but you also get the ability to add an expansion drive like the DX517 in the future and get five extra drive bays.
 That option is not available on the DS220+.

-Of course, if media streaming is going to be your primary use case, the DS220+ is more than adequate.
+Of course, if media streaming is your primary use case, the DS220+ is more than adequate.
 The NAS has all the power you're looking for, and it should deliver 24/7 reliability for several years.
 But if you want a more robust option with the ability to extend storage down the line and SSD caching, the DS920+ is the way to go.

 DiskStation DS220+ vs DiskStation DS920+: Specs